elastic/integrations/packages/mysql_enterprise/docs/README.md

 This integration is for different types of MySQL logs.
 Currently focusing on data from the MySQL Enterprise Audit Plugin in JSON format.

-To configure the the Enterprise Audit Plugin to output in JSON format please follow the directions in the https://dev.mysql.com/doc/refman/8.0/en/audit-log-file-formats.html[MySQL Documentation.]
+To configure the the Enterprise Audit Plugin to output in JSON format please follow the directions in the [MySQL Documentation](https://dev.mysql.com/doc/refman/8.0/en/audit-log-file-formats.html).

 ## Compatibility